Strategies > Land Use Strategies > Local Accessibility

 Local accessibility, or local access to destinations, is a measure of how close community destinations, such as schools, grocery stores, and health care services are to residents.
 See Regional Accessibility for access to destinations at a regional scale.

 Local accessibility is a function of other urban design elements, such as pedestrian infrastructure, land use mix, and street network connectivity.
-The 15-minute city and 20-minute neighborhood are other concepts that capture the idea of local accessibility, where residents are able to meet most of their needs within a short walk or bike ride from their home. |
+The 20-minute neighborhood is a similar concept that captures the idea of local accessibility, where residents are able to meet most of their needs within a short walk or bike ride from their home. |

 Proven Outcomes

 Local access to destinations is a recommended strategy for increasing physical activity (Community Guide, 2016).
-It among the top built environment variables that influence walking.
+It is among the top built environment variables that influences walking.
 Local accessibility is typically measured through a calculation of the total number of destinations within a certain distance or travel time from a resident's home.
 As such, it is a calculation of potential accessibility and does not reflect actual travel behavior.
 As with all land use strategies (e.g., residential density), combining multiple land use strategies is likely to produce a stronger influence on travel behavior.

 Likely Outcomes